PM Modi meets US Vice President Kamala Harris; discusses bilateral ties, Indo-Pacific | Politics

 - United States

 ''India and America are natural partners.
-We have similar values, similar geopolitical interests,'' Modi said in a joint media appearance with Harris, the first-ever person of Indian origin to be elected as the vice-president of the United States.
+We have similar values, similar geopolitical interests,'' Modi said in a joint media appearance with Harris on Thursday, the first-ever person of Indian origin to be elected as the vice-president of the United States.

 Noting that India and the US are the largest and oldest democracies, Modi said the two countries share values and their coordination and cooperation is also gradually increasing.